+ENTRY INTO SERVICE

+Place

+Date

+Branch

+IN AN EMERGENCY

+Notify

 My Records Can Be Found

 My Will

-LETTER REFERRED TO ON PAGE 18
+LETTER REFERRED TO ON PAGE 16

-COLLECTION SUBDIVISION, VETERANS' ADMINISTRATION, WASHINGTON 25, D.C.
+LETTER REPERRED TO ON PAGE 10

+Collection Subdivision, Veterans' Administration, Washington 25, D. C.

-Inclosed is remittance in the amount of in payment
+Inclosed is remittance in the amount of in payment (State Amount)

-(State Amoun t)

-of the next premium due on National Service Life Ins surance
+of the next premium due on National Service Life Insurance

 (Policy or Certificate No. or Nos., If Known)

 on the life of

 (Print Full Name of Policy Holder)

 (Army Serial No.)

-Please send future communications and premium not ices to the insured a
+Please send future communications and premium notices to the

-the following address:
+insured at the following address:

-(Street and Number)
+· · · · · · · · · · · · · · · · · · ·

-(Town or City, County, and State.)
+(Town or City, County, and State)

-(WD Cir 135, 1944, as Amended)
+(WD Cir 135, 1944, as Amended.)
 (Signature)